 How Does SEO Work?

 SEO is a complex and ever-evolving field, but there are some SEO basics that all practitioners should follow to achieve success.
 These include creating keyword-rich content, building backlinks from high-quality websites, and ensuring that all website elements are optimized for search engines.
-By following these best practices, website owners and marketers can significantly improve their chances of ranking well in the SERPs.
+By following these best practices in this SEO fundamentals Google guide, website owners and marketers can significantly improve their chances of ranking well in the SERPs.

 Technical search engine optimization is the process of optimizing a website to improve its ranking in search engines.
 The most crucial factor in technical SEO is website structure, which refers to how the website is coded and organized.
 Other important factors include site speed, mobile friendliness, and schema markup.